Shivaji: Treaty of Purandar

 In the Treaty of Purandar, signed by Shivaji and Jai Singh on 11 June 1665, Shivaji agreed to give up 23 of his forts, keeping 12 for himself, and pay compensation of 400,000 gold hun to the Mughals.
 Shivaji agreed to become a vassal of the Mughal empire, and to send his son Sambhaji, along with 5,000 horsemen, to fight for the Mughals in the Deccan, as a mansabdar.
-In January 1666, Shivaji was dispatched to capture the fort of Panhala and Phonda against Bijapur.
-He led unsuccessful siege on the fort of Ponda and Panhala.
-In March 1666, Shivaji went to Mughal court.
+In January 1666, Shivaji was dispatched to capture the fort of Panhala and Phonda from Bijapur.
+He led the unsuccessful siege on the fort of Ponda and Panhala.
+In March 1666, Shivaji went to the Mughal court.

 Sambhaji was taken as a political prisoner to ensure compliance with the treaty.
 Shivaji himself wished to be excused from attending the court.
 To this end, he wrote letters to Aurangzeb, requesting forgiveness for his actions and security for himself along with a robe of honour.
 He also requested Jai Singh to support him in getting his crimes pardoned by the emperor, stating "Now you are protector and a father to me, so I beg you to fulfil the ambition of your son."
 On 15 September 1665, Aurangzeb granted his request and sent him a letter and a firman along with a robe of honor.
 Shivaji responded with a letter thanking the emperor:

 Shiva, the meanest of life-devoting slaves who wears the ring of servitude in his ear and the carpet of obedience on his shoulder—like an atom ... [acknowledges] the goodnews of his eternal happiness, namely favours from the Emperor ...
 This sinner and evil-doer did not deserve that his offences should be forgiven or his faults covered up.
 But the grace and favour of the Emperor have conferred on him a new life and unimaginable honour ...